simonmichael/hledger_site/faq.md

 - generate interest transactions by rule
 - help you enter new transactions with prompts or a terminal UI
 - help you convert and import new transactions from external sources, eg banks
+- be used as a library in a quick Haskell script or compiled program

 ## How could that help me ?